-JENNY STULBERG is a dance artist, filmmaker, and fitness professional based in San Francisco.
+JENNY STULBERG is a dance artist and filmmaker based in San Francisco.
 Recent performances include works by Trisha Brown, Hope Mohr Dance, Xandra Ibarra/La Chica Boom, and her ongoing collaborative series of Still Life Dances with creative partner Lauren Simpson.
 This year, Simpson/Stulberg Collaborations was nominated for two Isadora Duncan Dance Awards in both choreography and performance, in addition to being selected as mentees for Margret Jenkins' CHIME 2017 (Choreographers in Mentorship Exchange).
 Their work has received funding through The Zellerbach Family Foundation, CA$H Grant, and The Rainin Opportunity Fund, as well as commissions from dance companies Bare Bait Dance, FACT/SF, and The University of San Francisco.
-Jenny's solo choreography has also been commissioned by the Alonzo King LINES Ballet Training Program.
+Jenny's solo choreography has been commissioned by the Alonzo King LINES Ballet Training Program.

 Full CV available here.